platformio/platformio-docs/core/userguide/remote/cmd_test.rst

 final testing firmware (program) to remote device (embedded board).

-If you need to process project on remote machine, please use :option:`platformio remote test --force-remote` option.
+If you need to process project on remote machine, please use :option:`pio remote test --force-remote` option.
 In this case, :ref:`pioremote` will automatically synchronize your project with remote machine, install required toolchains, frameworks, SDKs, etc., and process project.